 - Company-wide — scale them across the organization with a documented process everyone can access

 8. What are the issues getting in the way of achieving all this?

 Finally, the last part of your Vision/Traction Organizer™ is your Issues List.

 Go ahead and be a little tough on yourself here — you’ll thank yourself for it later.

 But also keep in mind that issues aren’t just problems.
 Include your obstacles, challenges, opportunities, and ideas too.
 If your team should discuss and agree upon it, get it documented.

 Don’t just create an Issues List to grumble about something — own it:

 - Create an environment where employees feel safe expressing their issues

-- Every employee needs to adopt the Issues List — create a process on how to IDS™, then use a slick, user-friendly platform to document, share and scale it.
+- Every employee needs to adopt the Issues List — create a process on how to IDS™.

 - Review your Issues List on a regular.